saragraine/Network-Hardenning/TD5_OCC3_SaraGraine_2026-04-09/report.md

 ## 7. Residual risks

-- PSK non adapté à la production
+- PSK is not suitable for production
-- pas de MFA SSH
+- no SSH MFA
-- rotation de clés non automatisée
+- no automated key rotation
-- dépendance au VPN pour certains contrôles réseau
+- some restrictions depend on VPN availability